-Committee Functions Regulated number of meetings Meetings 2015 Regulated number of members Members Finance and audit committee > Preparation of Supervisory Board resolutions in the area of finance and audit-related resolutions > Addressing the supervision of the accounting process, the effectiveness of the internal control system, the risk management system, the internal audit system, the audit of the accounts, particularly the independence of the external auditor and the auxiliary services rendered by the external auditor as well as compliance > Statement of opinion on the business and development plan (with the exception of the capital expenditure plan), the annual and consolidated financial statements, the proposal of the Executive Board for the appropriation of profits, the management report and the Group management report, the audit report of the external auditor and other auditors, the proposal of the audit report for the Supervisory Board, the approval of the audit rendate to the auditor, the fees agreement and the determination of the focus of the audit 4 6 8 Dr. Margarete Haase (Chair) Arno Prangenberg (Vice-Chair) Uwe Becker Kathrin Dahnke Lothar Klemm Dr. Roland Krieg Hans-Jürgen Schmidt Edgar Stejskal Investment and capital expenditure committee > Preparation of resolutions relating to capital expenditure, resolutions or decisions concerning the founding, acquisition and sale of Group companies and ongoing monitoring of the economic development of existing Group companies > Final decision if the obligation or entitlement of Fraport AG arises from a capital expenditure measure (outside of the approved business plan) or an investment-related action between €10,000,000.01 and €30,000,000 > Final decision on the acquisition or disposal of, or charge on, property or land rights between €5,000,000.01 and €10,000,000 > Statement of opinion on the capital expenditure plan and on capital expenditure reporting 4 5 8 Lothar Klemm (Chair) Gerold Schaub (Vice-Chair) Claudia Amier Peter Feldmann Frank-Peter Kaufmann Werner Schmidt Edgar Stejskal Prof. Dr. Eng.
-Katja Windt Human resources committee Preparation of resolutions in the area of human resources Statement of opinion, in particular on changes in head-count, fundamental issues relating to collective bargaining law, the payment system, the employee investment plan, matters concerning the company retirement plan 4 3 8 Claudia Amier (Chair) Frank-Peter Kaufmann (Vice-Chair) Devrim Arslan Uwe Becker Hakan Cicek Mehmet Özdemir Michael Odenwald Prof. Dr. Eng.
-Katja Windt Executive committee > Preparations for the appointment of members of the Executive Board and the conditions of employment contracts, including remuneration > Final decision concerning outside activities of members of the Executive Board that require the approval of the Supervisory Board As needed 3 8 Chairman of the Supervisory Board Karlheinz Weimar (ex officio) Vice Chairman of the Supervisory Board Gerold Schaub (ex officio) Claudia Amier Peter Feldmann Dr. Margarete Haase Frank-Peter Kaufmann Werner Schmidt Edgar Stejskal Committee in accordance with Section 27 of the MitbestG > Preparation of a recommendation on the appointment or dismissal of members of the Executive Board if the entire Supervisory Board does not reach such decision As needed 0 4 Chairman of the Supervisory Board Karlheinz Weimar (ex officio) Vice Chairman of the Supervisory Board Gerold Schaub (ex officio) Devrim Arslan Lothar Klemm Nomination committee > Recommendation of suitable candidates to the Supervisory Board for its recommendations to the AGM As needed 0 3 Karlheinz Weimar Uwe Becker Dr. Margarete Haase
+Committee Functions Regulated number of meetings Meetings 2016 Regulated number of members Members Finance and audit committee Preparation of resolutions in the area of finance and audit-related resolutions Tasks monitors the accounting process monitors the effectiveness of the internal control system, the risk management system, the internal audit system, the audit of accounts, and compliance Statement of opinion on the business plan and plan changes that require approval, on the annual and consolidated financial statements, on the Executive Board recommendation for the appropriation of profits, on the management and Group management report, on the audit report of the auditor of the annual accounts and of other auditors, on the Supervisory Board's recommendation for the audit report, and on the discharge of the Executive Board on the assignment of the audit mandate to the auditor, the fee agreement, and the stipulation of the areas of focus of the audit.
+The finance and audit committee is responsible for the auditor selection process.
+It monitors the independence of the auditor and the quality of the audit of accounts.
+In this regard, it provides its advance consent to all of the auditor's legitimate non-audit services.
+4 6 8 Dr. Margarete Haase (Chair) Arno Prangenberg (Vice-Chair) Uwe Becker Kathrin Dahnke Lothar Klemm Dr. Roland Krieg Hans-Jürgen Schmidt Edgar Stejskal Investment and capital expenditure committee Preparation of resolutions relating to capital expenditure, resolutions or decisions concerning the founding, acquisition, and sale of Group companies and ongoing monitoring of the economic development of existing Group companies Final decision if the obligation or entitlement of Fraport AG arises from a capital expenditure measure (outside of the approved business plan) or an investment-related action between €10,000,000.01 and €30,000,000 Final decision on the acquisition or disposal of, or charge on, property or land rights between €5,000,000.01 and €10,000,000 Statement of opinion on the capital expenditure plan and on capital expenditure reporting 4 5 8 Lothar Klemm (Chair) Gerold Schaub (Vice-Chair) Claudia Amier Peter Feldmann Frank-Peter Kaufmann Werner Schmidt Edgar Stejskal Prof. Dr. Eng.
+Katja Windt Human resources committee Preparation of resolutions in the area of human resources Statement of opinion, in particular on changes in headcount, fundamental issues relating to collective bargaining law, the payment system, the employee investment plan, matters concerning the company retirement plan 4 4 8 Claudia Amier (Chair) Frank-Peter Kaufmann (Vice-Chair) Devrim Arslan Uwe Becker Hakan Cicek Mehmet Özdemir Michael Odenwald Prof. Dr. Eng.
+Katja Windt Executive committee > Preparations for the appointment of members of the Executive Board and the conditions of employment contracts, including remuneration > Final decision concerning outside activities of members of the Executive Board that require the approval of the Supervisory Board As needed 5 8 Supervisory Board Karlheinz Weimar (ex officio) Vice Chairman of the Supervisory Board Gerold Schaub (ex officio) Claudia Amier Peter Feldmann Dr. Margarete Haase Frank-Peter Kaufmann Werner Schmidt Edgar Stejskal Committee in accordance with Section 27 of the MitbestG Preparation of a recommendation on the appointment or dismissal of members of the Executive Board if the entire Supervisory Board does not reach such decision As needed 0 4 Chairman of the Supervisory Board Karlheinz Weimar (ex officio) Vice Chairman of the Supervisory Board Gerold Schaub (ex officio) Devrim Arslan Lothar Klemm Nomination committee > Recommendation of suitable candidates to the Supervisory Board for its recommendations to the AGM As needed 0 3 Karlheinz Weimar Uwe Becker Dr. Margarete Haase